threefoldtech/0-db/README.md

 This project won't compile on something else (for now).

 # Build instructions
-To build the project (server, tools):
+To build the project (library, server, tools):
 * Type `make` on the root directory
 * The binaries will be placed on `bin/` directory